 Asteroseismology is the study of the fundamental properties and interior of structure of stars by measuring their oscillations.
 In cool stars like our Sun, these oscillations are driven by turbulent convection on the surface.
 Some introductory papers into asteroseismology of cool stars are here, here and here.

 The plot on the right (from Huber 2016) show stars with detected oscillations in a Hertzsprung-Russel diagram.
 Symbols in the small inset plot on the bottom right show all detections using ground-based observing campaigns prior to the launch of CoRoT and Kepler, illustrating the revolution that these instruments have brought to the field.
-As part of my PhD research at the University of Sydney I developed an automated asteroseismic detection pipeline and led papers studying relations between oscillation frequencies and amplitudes for thousands of red-giants as well as hundreds of dwarf and subdwarf stars observed by Kepler.
+I developed an automated asteroseismic detection pipeline and led papers studying relations between oscillation frequencies and amplitudes for thousands of red-giants as well as hundreds of dwarf and subdwarf stars observed by Kepler.
 Such relations are important to understand the driving mechanism for oscillations in low-mass stars, which is related to poorly understood physics of convection.
 I have also been heavily involved in studies of the core properties of red giant stars through the measurement of gravity-mode period spacings.